kubernetes/contributor-site/content/en/blog/2026/publishing-images-to-registry-k8s-io/index.md

   failures.

 Verify that the promotion jobs complete successfully and that the image is available from `registry.k8s.io`.

+When that works, publish or update the GitHub release and announce it in the related issues and Slack channels.

-For Cluster Inventory API, the images that shipped through this route were:
+For Cluster Inventory API, completing these steps made both images publicly
+available:

 ```none
 registry.k8s.io/cluster-inventory-api/secretreader:v0.1.3
 registry.k8s.io/cluster-inventory-api/kubeconfig-secretreader:v0.1.3
 ```

-When that works, publish or update the GitHub release and announce it in the related issues and Slack channels.

 ### Where to ask for help